chrisadrian001/SEO_AnO/docs/class01/module1/lab3.rst

    |lab-4-6|

 #.
-Click the ``Step 2: Get VLANs`` request in the folder.
+Click the ``Step 9: Get VLANs`` request in the folder.
 Click the :guilabel:`Send` button to ``GET`` the VLAN collection.
 Examine the response to make sure both VLANs have been created.

 Task 4 - Create Self IPs
 ~~~~~~~~~~~~~~~~~~~~~~~~

 Perform the following steps to configure the Self IP objects/resources:

 #.
-Click the ``Step 3: Create Internal Self IP`` request in the folder.
+Click the ``Step 10: Create Internal Self IP`` request in the folder.
 Click :guilabel:`Body` and examine the JSON body; the values for creating the Self-Internal Self IP have already been populated.

 #.
 Click the :guilabel:`Send` button to create the Self IP.

 #.
-Click the ``Step 4: Create External Self IP`` request in the folder and click :guilabel:`Send`.
+Click the ``Step 11: Create External Self IP`` request in the folder and click :guilabel:`Send`.

 #.
-Click the ``Step 5: Get Self-Internal Self IP Attributes`` request in the folder and click the :guilabel:`Send` button.
+Click the ``Step 12: Get Self IPs`` request in the folder and click the :guilabel:`Send` button.

 Task 5 - Create Routes
 ~~~~~~~~~~~~~~~~~~~~~~

 Perform the following steps to configure the Route object/resource:

 #.
 Before creating the route, we double-check the content of the routing table.
-Click the ``Step 7: Get Routes`` item in the collection.
+Click the ``Step 13: Get Routes`` item in the collection.
 Click the ``Send`` button to ``GET`` the routes collection.
 Examine the response to make sure there is no route.

 #.
-Click the ``Step 8: Create a Route`` item in the collection.
+Click the ``Step 14: Create a Route`` item in the collection.
 Click :guilabel:`Body` and examine the JSON body; the values for creating the default route have already been populated.

 #.
 Click the ``Send`` button to create the route.

 #.
-Click the ``Step 9: Get Routes`` item in the collection again.
+Click the ``Step 15: Get Routes`` item in the collection again.
 Click the ``Send`` button to ``GET`` the routes collection.
 Examine the response to make sure the route has been created.

 Perform the following steps to save the system configuration before licensing the device:

 #.
-Click the ``Step 10: Save config`` item in the collection.
+Click the ``Step 16: Save config`` item in the collection.
 Click the ``Send`` button to save the BIG-IP configuration.

 ..
 Warning:: Configuration changes made through the iControl REST API are not saved by default.
 A configuration save prior to a reload or reboot of the system is required.